Schroders Market Update

 Johanna Kyrklund is Group Chief Investment Officer and Global Head of Multi-Asset Investments at Schroders and joined in 2007.
 Responsible for investments on behalf of Multi-Asset clients globally and is the head portfolio manager of the Schroder Diversified Growth Strategy.
 Johanna leads the Multi-Asset Investments division, is a member of the Group Management Committee (GMC) and Chairs the Global Asset Allocation Committee.

-This information is marketing communication.
-The views and opinions contained herein are of Johanna Kyrklund, Group Chief Investment Officer and Global Head of Multi-asset Investments and may not necessarily represent views expressed or reflected in other Schroders communications, strategies or funds.
+The views and opinions contained here are those of Johanna Kyrklund, Group CIO and Global Head of Multi-Asset Investments and may not necessarily represent views expressed or reflected in other Schroders communications, strategies or funds.

 This information is a marketing communication.
 For help in understanding any terms used, please visit address https://www.schroders.com/en/uk/adviser/tools/glossary/.
 This information is not an offer, solicitation or recommendation to buy or sell any financial instrument or to adopt any investment strategy.
 Information herein is believed to be reliable but we do not warrant its completeness or accuracy.
 Any data has been sourced by us an is provided without any warranties of any kind.
 I should be independently verified before further publication or use.
 Third party data is owned or licenced by the data provider and may not be reproduced, extracted or used for any other purpose without the data provider’s consent.
 Neither we, nor the data provider, will have any liability in connection with the third party data.
 The material is not intended to provide, and should not be relied on for accounting, legal or tax advice.
 Reliance should not be placed on any views or information in the material when taking individual investment and/or strategic decisions.
 No responsibility can be accepted for error of fact or opinion.
 Any references to securities, sectors, regions and/or countries are for illustrative purposes only.